 What is the connection between antidepressants and suicide?
 The guide describes warning signs for this danger.

-Learn about non-drug approaches to beating back the blues, and what to do if drugs don't work.
+Learn about non-drug approaches to beating back the blues, including talk therapy, fish oil, St. John's wort, exercise and bright light therapy.
+Also find out what to do if drugs don't work.

 I was on Cymbalta for 12 years at 60 mg a day.
 When I decided to get off it, the side effects were worse than any experience I’ve ever had.
 I contacted a psychiatrist for help.
 She saved my life and made it EASY to taper off.
 Maybe it was prayer, and maybe it was her too, but I did it.
 I went down from 60 mg to 30 mg of Cymbalta with 30 mg of Paxil (generic Paroxetine) added in for a week or two, then down to 30 mg of Cymbalta with the 30 mg of Paxil, then gradually (2 weeks) NO Cymbalta with 30 mg. of Paxil for a full week and half, maybe two, then 20 mg. of Paxil for little over a week, then 10 mg of Paxil and finally off ALL of it!
 It may have been 2 weeks on each new regiment, I can’t recall exactly the time frame now, but I was FREE of Cymbalta–something I never, ever though was possible.